 Dickinson named his property "Hilton".
-At the time of Dickinson's purchase, the in 2022 Hilton Road was only a dray track.
-Dickinson lobbied the Berwick Council to provide better access to his property.
-This road was unsuccessful, and he constructed a road through his property, from near what in 2022 is the junction of Hilton and Old Coach Roads in The Basin, up the hill to his property.
-The road roughly followed what in 2022 are Ferndale Road, Stewart and Clarke Tracks leading onto Hilton Road.
+At the time of Dickinson's purchase, Hilton Road was only a dray track.
+Dickinson lobbied the Berwick Council to provide better road access to his property.
+This was unsuccessful, and he constructed a road through his property, from near the junction of Hilton and Old Coach Roads in The Basin, up the hill to his property.
+The road roughly followed Ferndale Road, Stewart and Clarke Tracks leading onto Hilton Road.
 The road was barred at Hilton Road with a gate and users charged a toll of one shilling.
-Maps of the Dandenongs in the 1920s and 1930s show the road marked "Private".
+Maps of the Dandenongs in the 1920s and 1930s show the road marked "Private Road" (see map on page 40).
 The Ferndale Estate brochures of 1927 and 1938 also show these roads.